 a.
 Requirement in general: Corporations and LLCs are generally required to file an information report with the business entity filing office of their formation state and of every foreign state in which they are qualified to do business.

-This is typically referred to as an Annual Report requirement because in most cases the information report must be filed every year and the document filed is called an Annual Report.
+This is typically referred to as an annual-report-filing-requirements because in most cases the information report must be filed every year and the document filed is called an Annual Report.

 However, there are a few states where the filing is not due annually and where the form is called something other than an Annual Report.